|

 An Officer and NCOs of the RAF attended, and six

 members of his unit bore his Union Flag draped coffin.
-Many of his family were
+Many of his

-wife and little daughter, Joan".
+his loving wife and little daughter, Joan"

 The flat stone reads: